Red Harvest: Plot

-The Op wakes up the next morning, though, to find Brand stabbed to death with the ice pick the Op handled the previous evening.
-No signs of forced entry are visible.
+The Op, disturbed by the slaughter he orchestrated, spends an evening of blackout inebriation with Brand, who finds it all amusing.
+He wakes the next morning to find her stabbed to death with the ice pick he had handled the previous evening.
+No signs of forced entry are visible, and he can't even be sure he did not do the stabbing himself during his delirium.
 The Op becomes a suspect sought by the police for Brand's murder, and one of his fellow operatives, Dick Foley, leaves Personville because he is uncertain of the Op's innocence.

-The Op, now wanted by the police, entices Reno Starkey, a gang lieutenant, to take on the last strong rival mob, led by Pete the Finn.
-The last gangs are whittled down by pipe bombs, arson, gun fights, and corrupt cops gunning down the survivors.
+The Op, now wanted by the police, entices Reno Starkey, a gang lieutenant, to take on the last strong rival gang led by Pete the Finn.
+The gangs are whittled down by pipe bombs, arson, gun fights, and corrupt cops gunning down the survivors.

 The Op tracks down Starkey, the only gang leader still alive.
-Starkey is bleeding from four gunshot wounds, having just killed mobster Whisper Thaler.
-Starkey reveals that he was the one who stabbed Brand, and that she had colluded with the semiconscious Op so he looked like the culprit.
+Starkey is bleeding from four gunshot wounds, having just killed his rival Whisper Thaler.
+Starkey reveals that he was the one who stabbed Brand, but because she had collided with the semiconscious Op he had looked like the culprit.
+Starkey later succumbs to his wounds in the hospital.

 The corrupt police chief Noonan and the gang leaders are all dead.
-The Op blackmails Elihu Willsson into calling the governor, who sends in the National Guard, declares martial law, and suspends the entire police force.
+The Op blackmails Elihu Willsson, having obtained four love letters Elihu had sent to Dinah Brand.
+The Op gets Elihu to call the governor, who sends in the National Guard, declares martial law, and suspends the entire police force.
 Elihu Willsson gets back his town, as promised, although not in the way that he had anticipated.
-The Op returns to San Francisco, where the Old Man (the chief of the Continental Detective Agency's office) gives him "merry hell" for his activities.
+The Op returns to San Francisco, where the Old Man (the chief of the Continental Detective Agency's office) criticizes him.